Popular panic attack solutions are mostly futile. Get details on two lesser-known techniques that stop panic attacks effectively anytime, anywhere.

 But these drugs are highly addictive and have many unwanted side effects.

-However, I’ve found two lesser-known techniques that actually work very well at stopping a panic attack in its tracks.
+However, I’ve found two lesser-known techniques that actually work very well at stopping a panic attack.

 These are both easy to learn and you can start using them today.

-Hundreds of studies have found acupuncture to be an effective treatment for dozens of conditions, including anxiety.
-(13)
+Hundreds of clinical studies have found acupuncture to be an effective treatment for dozens of conditions, including anxiety.

-I urge you to practice this technique along with this video now, so that the next time you’re having a panic attack, you can perform this tapping sequence automatically.
+I urge you to practice this technique along with this video now, so that the next time you have a panic attack, you can perform this tapping sequence automatically.

 Benefits of Tapping for Panic Attacks

-There are many persuasive reasons to try tapping for panic attacks.
+There are many compelling reasons to try tapping for panic attacks.

 It’s easy to learn and can be helpful regardless of the underlying cause of your panic.

-You can do this anywhere, even if you’re in public.
+You can do it anywhere, even if you’re in public.

 Don’t worry about looking a little odd.